bawbgale/bawbgale.github.io/_posts/2019-02-18-a-personal-connection-between-data-and-user.md

 title: Creating a personal connection between data and user with conditional narrative in Tableau
 date: 2019-02-18T05:55:14-08:00
 author: Bob Gale
+excerpt: "My entry into the weekly Makeover Monday data viz challenge was all about making it more engaging for the viewer."
 layout: post
 guid: https://www.bawbgale.com/?p=274
 permalink: /a-personal-connection-between-data-and-user/